International Travel

 • Do not physically resist any robbery attempt.

-• Be extra vigilant when visiting banks or ATMs.
+• Stay alert when visiting banks or ATMs.

-• Do not display signs of wealth, such as wearing expensive watches or jewelry.
+• Do not display signs of wealth, such as expensive watches or jewelry.

 • Engage local guides certified by the national or local tourist authority when hiking in backcountry areas.

-• Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+• Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts from the U.S. Embassy and make it easier to locate you in an emergency.

 • Review the Country Security Report for El Salvador.